datastax/cstar_perf/source/setup_cstar_perf_tool.rst

-As described in the guide, there are several different parts of cstar_perf that can be used either as a whole, or as individual components.
+There are several different parts of cstar_perf that can be used either as a whole, or as individual components (See :doc:`architecture`.)
 This guide will walk through the installation of cstar_perf.tool, which will be the core of what you need to start benchmarking Cassandra.
 The next chapter of this guide will focus on the :doc:`setup of cstar_perf.frontend` which sets up a full web-based interface for scheduling tests, archiving results, and monitoring multiple clusters.

 *********************
 Setup cstar_perf.tool